allannjuguna/allannjuguna.github.io/content/english/blog/YTDLnis/YTDLnis.md

 image: "/images/YTDLnis/banner.png"
 ---

-Recently during my day-to-day Twitter scrolling routine, I came across an interesting vulnerability affecting the Android version of YTDL (YTDLnis), versions 1.8.4 and prior.
+Recently during my day-to-day Twitter scrolling routine, I came across an interesting vulnerability affecting the Android version of YTDLnis(versions 1.8.4 and prior).
 YTDLnis is a full-featured audio/video downloader for Android using yt-dlp.
-This vulnerability was discovered by Paul Gerste from [Sonar](https://www.sonarsource.com/) and does not currently have a CVE assigned to it.
+The vulnerability was discovered by Paul Gerste from [Sonar](https://www.sonarsource.com/) and does not currently have a CVE assigned to it.

 I have always been fascinated by zero-click and 1-click RCEs.
-The concept of obtaining a shell simply by having someone receive a message or click on a link is fascinating because it bypasses traditional input validation and security measures that are often in place to prevent such attacks.
+The concept of obtaining a shell simply by having someone receive a message or click on a link is mindblowing.
 This type of vulnerability can be particularly dangerous, as it allows attackers to exploit an application without requiring any user interaction beyond clicking on a malicious link or visiting an attacker-controlled page.

 Most 1-click RCEs that you have probably heard of are mostly related to browser exploitation or memory corruption.
 Other chains that could lead to RCE are intent/deep link injection chains, which [Ken Gannon](https://x.com/Yogehi) has had success with in Pwn2Own several times.

 This particular vulnerability lies in the second category and involves chaining together a couple of interesting bugs involving a browsable intent, argument injection, path traversal, and arbitrary file write.

 ![](/images/YTDLnis/meme.jpeg)

-I am interested in mobile security with a focus on Android applications, and this vulnerability offered an amazing opportunity for putting my mobile skills to the test.
+I am usually interested in mobile security, focusing on Android applications, and this vulnerability offered an amazing opportunity for putting my mobile skills to the test.
 I decided to tackle this vulnerability from a black-box approach with as little knowledge as possible.
 This involved analyzing the patch implemented to fix the vulnerability, understanding how YTDL works, and eventually building a working proof of concept.

 ### Patch Diffing